gullo97/FormulaAI/README.md

 Where \( A_n \) and \( B_n \) are random coefficients, and \( N \) is the highest frequency.

+These features represent arbitrary track features, such as the curvature of the track, the presence of straight lines, surface grip etc.
+The only constraint is that the track features are periodic, so that the track is a closed loop.

 ### Speed Calculation

 The speed of each agent on the track is determined by: